At a glance

 - You must determine your condition for processing special category data before you begin this processing under the GDPR, and you should document it.

 - What's different about special category data?

 - What are the conditions for processing special category data?

 Special category data is broadly similar to the concept of sensitive personal data under the 1998 Act.
 The requirement to identify a specific condition for processing this type of data is also very similar.

 One change is that the GDPR includes genetic data and some biometric data in the definition.
 Another is that it does not include personal data relating to criminal offences and convictions, as there are separate and specific safeguards for this type of data in Article 10.
 See the definitions section of this Guide for more detail on what counts as special category data.

-The conditions for processing special category data under the GDPR in the UK are likely to be similar to the Schedule 3 conditions under the 1998 Act for the processing of sensitive personal data.
-More detailed guidance on the special category conditions and how they differ from existing Schedule 3 conditions will follow as the Data Protection Bill is finalised.
+The conditions for processing special category data under the GDPR in the UK are broadly similar to the Schedule 3 conditions under the 1998 Act for the processing of sensitive personal data.
+More detailed guidance on the new special category conditions in the Data Protection Act 2018 - and how they differ from existing Schedule 3 conditions - will follow in due course.